PlanetKeepers/PollinatorApp/README.md

 - [] aos PlanetKeeper chatroom
 - [x] create beekeeper token and .lua file
   - templates are made but not tested yet
+- [x] start step one of the tutorial for users
+- [] start step two of the tutorial for users

 - [] tokengate PlanetKeeper chatroom
 - [] upload the website to Arweave to create a full stack Arweave app.
 - [] tutorial video